ajay117/ajay117/README.md

 I'm a Full Stack Developer
 --------------------------

-Self-taught and a JavaScript enthusiast.
+ Full Stack Developer and a JavaScript enthusiast.

 *   🖥️  See my portfolio at [https://ajaykc.netlify.app/](http://ajaykc.netlify.app/)
 *   ✉️  You can contact me at [meajay64@gmail.com](mailto:meajay64@gmail.com)